Exus Blog Article

 Although Frac’s methods call back to a medieval tradition of shaming debtors, EXUS has always prescribed a modern, customer-led approach to collections.
 While Frac’s peculiar act thrived in dark economic times, its recent difficulties show the limit of these sorts of activities.

 The performance of collection agents must be measured and assessed.
 Where have they been?
 Which specific clients have they spoken to?
 Technology is the most powerful way to answer these questions.

-Centralising your systems and your chain of command brings heightened clarity and focus to your collections operation.
-It also enables better cost control and enhances forecasting of personnel hours, profits and financial liabilities.
+Centralizing your systems and your chain of command brings heightened clarity and focus to your collections operation.
+It also enables better cost control and enhances forecasting of personnel hours, profits, and financial liabilities.
 The right tools and data-driven strategies are what will improve your ratio of promised to collected payments - not costumes and plots.

 Efficiency will be more important than ever as economies begin to emerge from the worst effects of the crisis.
 There is still plenty of debt to recover and NPL ratios remain high - but if your collections strategy is built on exploiting a flagging economy, it’s short-sighted.

 If demand is reduced as the economy improves (and the economy will always, eventually, improve) you have to reduce your bottom line on the cost side.
 Collecting structured customer data helps profile your entire collections cycle, and allows you to analyze your particular strengths or weaknesses.

 While you can’t stand by and wait for an economic crisis to enact effective collections, the right tools help you assess credit risk and monitor early warning signs and threats of delinquency.

 For the customers you’re serving, specialized collections and recovery systems allow you to make the right offer at the right time able to improve collections performance, raise self-cure rates and increase the chances of successful recovery.
 No top hats or gimmicks are necessary.